 Figuring out your exact plans, and then deciding how you will carry out those plans, is crucial when you are getting ready for your camping trip.
 This isn’t just to help you pack; you may also need to purchase additional equipment.
 Or take classes in certain skills so that you are fully prepared for the experience.

 Tip 2: Make a camping check list and evaluate your gear

 Make sure you have all of the equipment you need for all of your camping activities.
 Collect or purchase necessary items and cross them off your list as you add them.
 You should also take the time to check all of your gear and evaluate its worthiness for the trip.
-If your tent is filled with holes or your hiking boots are worn through to the sole, consider purchasing replacement items.
+If your tent or your hiking boots are no longer waterproof, consider purchasing replacement items.